Ayancodes2601/Ayancodes2601/README.md

 ### Hi there 👋 I am Ayandip Garai

-Second Year Engineering Undergrad pursuing my B.Tech from Kalyani Government Engineering College.
-My major is Electronics and Communication, still I have an urge towards coding and development.
+Final Year Engineering Undergrad pursuing my B.Tech from Kalyani Government Engineering College.
+My major is Electronics and Communication, but still I have an urge towards coding and development.
 Currently exploring the paths of AI/ML, Robotics simulation, robotics model designing, deployment of robots, IoT and Core Electronics.
 A tech freak, wanting to know about the current technological advancements in our society.
-Trying to make a difference in the society by following my passion.
+Trying to make a difference in society by following my passion.

 - 🔭 I’m currently working on Natual Language Processing and Image Processing.
-- 🌱 I’m currently learning Deep Learning with Tensorflow and Keras and Blockchain Development.
+- 🌱 I’m currently learning Deep Learning with TensorFlow and Keras and Blockchain Development.
 - 👯 I’m looking to collaborate on Robotics and Deep Learning projects.
 - 🤔 I’m looking for help with Natural Language Processing.
 - 💬 Ask me about anything but my dreams and goals.